zunairahshaikh/C-Basics/README.md

 🌱 CS undergraduate at **FAST NUCES**

-🌱 I love puzzle solving and reading!
+🌱 I love puzzle solving and reading

 Follow me through my journey of navigating the world of programming!